 Just like all the great navigation apps, you can share your real-time location with your friends with just a single tap.
 Though not yet available in India, once it is available, it is going to be very handy for daily commuters in India, commuting to their workplaces or anywhere else.

 Do you love adventure, and often go out trekking or mountain biking!
 Komoot, available for both Android and iOS is worth using for a seamless experience of the next trip with your buddies.
 With Komoot, you can plan your trip beforehand so that you don’t face any troubles when you actually go out for the trip.

 After you plan your trip, Komoot can download the complete route for you to make it available offline, just in case, there are network issues on the way to your dream destination.
-Being an app for trekkers, and travellers, you can upload photos taken by you on your destination to Komoot to show off those picturesque landscapes and what not.
+Being an app for trekkers, and travelers, you can upload photos taken by you on your destination to Komoot to show off those picturesque landscapes and whatnot.

 With Komoot, you can even find the difficulty level, surface type of the place you want to visit so that you can rethink a different destination based on your likes and fitness levels.
 Komoot keeps a track of the total distance that you have covered, which can also be handy to reach the mountain top at your planned time if you fall short of distance on one day of multiple day trips.
 Komoot is completely free to use, and thus, there aren’t any reasons you shouldn’t try it out.

 Let me wrap things up.
 Google Maps is undoubtedly the best navigation app, which is completely free to use, and millions of people across the globe use it regularly for commuting.
 Just look around to see somebody finding directions!
 9 out of 10 people will use Google Maps.